AaltoSciComp/scicomp-docs/triton/tut/cluster-shell.rst

 .. exercise:: Shell-6: Try the ``--help`` option

   Many programs have a ``--help`` option which gives a reminder of the options of the program.
-(Note that this has to be explicitely programmed - it's a convention, not magic.)
+(Note that this has to be explicitly programmed - it's a convention, not magic.)
 Try giving this option to ``pi.py`` and see what happens.